Shelby, North Carolina: Airports

 Shelby-Cleveland County Regional Airport serves the city and county.
 The airport is used mostly for general aviation and is owned by the city of Shelby.
-Commercial air service is provided within a 2-hour drive at Charlotte (CLT), Asheville (AVL), Concord (USA) and Greenville/Spartanburg (GSP).
+Commercial air service is provided within a 2-hour drive at Charlotte (CLT), Asheville (AVL), Concord (JQF) and Greenville/Spartanburg (GSP).

+Education

+Cleveland County Schools is the school district for all of Cleveland County, including Shelby.

+Prior to January 2004, the city was in Shelby City Schools, a separate school district.